The Shubert Foundation Inc

 - Minimum 8 ticketed professional performances annually required

-- Limited awards to arts-related organizations and service agencies
+- Limited awards to arts-related organisations and service agencies

 Priority Areas